-In this section we consider the interactions between the etak industry and the local ecosystem on the basis of observations and semi-structured interviews.
-We show how etak salai has been transformed in the space of a few decades via its interactions with the local economy and ecosystem.
+This section considers the interactions between the etak industry and the local ecosystem on the basis of observations and semi-structured interviews.
+The authors show how etak salai has been transformed in the space of a few decades via its interactions with the local economy and ecosystem.